 (52a) Regulating and prohibiting the establishment or carrying on of any food stalls or other premises used for the sale of meals but which are not eating-houses.

-In this paragraph the expression “meals” and “eating-house” have the same meaning respectively as they have in section 160.
+In this paragraph the expression meals and eating-house have the same meaning respectively as they have in section 160.

 (53) For any other purpose which the Governor deems necessary and notifies in the Government Gazette as calculated to safeguard the public health.